 Sonoma Water's customers retail water directly to different types of water users, including single-family and multi-family residences; commercial, industrial, and institutional/governmental users; and landscape irrigators.
-As of 2020, Sonoma Water and its customers collectively serve approximately 630,000 people, and the population is projected to grow to more than 770,000 by 2045.
+As of 2020, Sonoma Water and its customers collectively serve approximately 630,000 people, and the population is projected to grow to more than 770,000 by 2045 as detailed in Sonoma Water's adopted Urban Water Management Plan (UWMP).

 Sonoma Water also supplies small quantities of water (when available) from its transmission system to surplus water customers, and allows Russian River customers (Town of Windsor, City of Healdsburg, Camp Meeker Recreation and Park District, and Occidental Community Services District) to divert water from the Russian River under Sonoma Water's water rights using their own facilities.
-In this regard the Town of Windsor is unique, in that it is the only contractor that diverts Russian River water under Sonoma Water's water rights using their own facilities, while also purchasing water directly through a connection to Sonoma Water's transmission system.
+In this regard, the Town of Windsor is unique in that it is the only contractor that diverts Russian River water under Sonoma Water's water rights using its own facilities while also purchasing water directly through a connection to Sonoma Water's transmission system.